GlaxoSmithKline (GSK) began construction of an oral solid-dose manufacturing plant at the Vemgal Industrial Area in India in September 2015.

 In August 2017, Sri Lanka-based pharmaceutical company Navesta Pharmaceuticals opened a sterile manufacturing facility in the town of Horana.

-Chugai Pharmaceutical announced its decision to construct a new plant for manufacturing antibody active pharmaceutical ingredients (APIs) at the existing Ukima Plant located in Kita-ku, Tokyo, Japan, in October 2015.
+In October 2015, Japanese pharmaceutical company Chugai Pharmaceutical announced its decision to build a plant for manufacturing antibody active pharmaceutical ingredients (APIs) at its existing Ukima Plant in Kita-ku, Tokyo.